 Half the rocks in the field began to glow with moving bioluminescent light.
-Randall locked the ship’s ancient particle weapons and fired until they conked out completely, they had no effect.
+Randall locked the ship’s ancient particle weapons and fired until they conked out.
+They had no effect.
 She looked at Mox raising her shoulders in an ‘I don’t know’ kind of way.

 “Get the asteroid and get us out of here!” he replied.

 Randall opened the cargo hatch all the way and guided the ship perfectly, grabbing the floating black space rock.
-Then she gave it all it had and aimed toward the outer edge of the field.
+Then she aimed toward the outer edge of the field.
 Bloc Wave cranked his powercube to the max and hoped.
-The old metal ship glided through a sea of sparkling light and nearly invisible asteroids.
+The old metal ship glided through a sea of sparkling light and invisible asteroids.
 The lights grew brighter and danced around the ship.
 Randall saw a way out and pointed the ship at the clearing.

-Mox could see a huge field of dark energy through his eyepiece.
+Mox saw a huge field of dark energy through his eyepiece.
 “We’re not going to fit.”

 “Yes, we will.”

 Randall swung the ship in a wild spinning turn.
 The front section was consumed by condensed dark matter.
-Mox moved to the back of the cabin and watched the control room lose power and Randall and the bridge be engulfed in nothingness.
+Mox moved to the back of the cabin and watched the control room lose power as Randall and the bridge were engulfed in nothingness.
 The shadow that she became stood up and held out her arms.

 The Brick pulled up, opened its hangar bay door, and aligned it with the hatch on the drifting ship.
-Mox and Bloc Wave moved the asteroid aboard their perfectly rectangular three-story rust covered ship and never felt better about being home.
+Mox and Bloc Wave moved the asteroid aboard their rectangular three-story rust-covered ship and never felt better about being home.